sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/menuitem/variants-states.md

   title: 'Menu item with icon'
 }) }}

-* The icon selected here should be used if the content behind the menu item is opened externally (e.g. in a new tab).{.lead}
+* The icon selected here should be used if the content behind the menu item is opened externally (e.g. in a new tab). {.lead}

 ## Specifications
 {{ specificationLinks({